What’s the difference between Indiana 4-H programs and the Indiana 4-H Foundation?

 What percentage of my contribution dollar goes to programs?

 In 2010, nearly $0.75 of every dollar went directly to support Indiana 4-H programs and scholarships.
 We’re working hard to establish an endowment to provide for our Foundation operations so that, ultimately, every cent donated to the Foundation would be infused into Indiana 4-H Youth Development.
-To learn more about how you can be involved in the Foundation endowment, contact Liz Ellis.
+To learn more about how you can be involved in the Foundation endowment, contact the Executive Director.

 How is the work of the Indiana 4-H Foundation funded?